Fake news: 21st century

 In the 21st century, both the impact of fake news and the use of the term became widespread.

 The increasing openness, access and prevalence of the Internet resulted in its growth.
 New information and stories are published constantly and at a faster rate than ever, often lacking in verification, which may be consumed by anyone with an Internet connection.
 Fake news has grown from being sent via emails to attacking social media.
 Besides referring to made-up stories designed to deceive readers into clicking on links, maximizing traffic and profit, the term has also referred to satirical news, whose purpose is not to mislead but rather to inform viewers and share humorous commentary about real news and the mainstream media.
-United States examples of satire include the newspaper The Onion, Saturday Night Lives Weekend Update, and the television shows The Daily Show, The Colbert Report, The Late Show with Stephen Colbert.
+United States examples of satire include the newspaper The Onion, Saturday Night Lives Weekend Update, and the television shows The Daily Show and The Colbert Report.

 21st-century fake news is often intended to increase the financial profits of the news outlet.
 In an interview with NPR, Jestin Coler, former CEO of the fake media conglomerate Disinfomedia, told who writes fake news articles, who funds these articles, and why fake news creators create and distribute false information.
 Coler, who has since left his role as a fake news creator, said that his company employed 20 to 25 writers at a time and made $10,000 to $30,000 monthly from advertisements.
 Coler began his career in journalism as a magazine salesman before working as a freelance writer.
 He said he entered the fake news industry to prove to himself and others just how rapidly fake news can spread.

 Disinfomedia is not the only outlet responsible for the distribution of fake news; Facebook users play a major role in feeding into fake news stories by making sensationalized stories "trend", according to BuzzFeed media editor Craig Silverman, and the individuals behind Google AdSense basically fund fake news websites and their content.
 Mark Zuckerberg, CEO of Facebook, said, "I think the idea that fake news on Facebook influenced the election in any way, I think is a pretty crazy idea" and then a few days later he blogged that Facebook was looking for ways to flag fake news stories.